napobear/FEN2SVG/README.md

 C language is fast, lightweight and portable, moreover no graphical user interface is needed.
 The main drawback is precisly the lack of an interface.
 ### How to compile for Linux?
-`gcc fen2svg.c unsortedlinkedlist.c -o fen2svg`
+`gcc fen2svg.c linkedlist.c -o fen2svg`

 ### Detecting memory leaks under Linux
 Follow these two steps, in that order:
-1. `gcc -g -o0 unsortedlinkedlist.c fen2svg.c -o fen2svg`
+1. `gcc -g -o0 linkedlist.c fen2svg.c -o fen2svg`
 2. `valgrind -v --leak-check=full ./fen2svg`

 [GDB (GNU Debugger)](https://www.gnu.org/software/gdb/) could also prove useful.